arise-travel/arise-backend-tech-test/README.md

 > For some reason, the `yarn start:dev` command doesn't work inside Docker Compose,
 > so please use the following workflow until we find a better solution.

-Your final submission will be judged with the level of expectation of any code going to a _production environement_.
+**We do not require a full production ready implementation.
+Write code that you want to discuss over in a follow-up interview.
+Prepare what you think you'll need to achieve in order to make that project successful.
+Questions are welcomed during that review.**

-Extra points will be awarded for :
+Hovewer, if you choose to continue on the implementation, extra points will be awarded for :

+- Code quality
 - Network failure management/retry strategies
 - Proper validation of the input data
 - Correct usage of TypeScript